karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - Show “values-first” config patterns using satisfies and as const to preserve literal keys for indexes and generatedProperties.
 - Prefer examples that do not require explicit generic parameters at call sites; demonstrate narrowing via values (entityToken, index tokens).
 - Provide concise examples of PageKey typing by index, token-aware add/remove/keys, and value-first factory usage.
+- Add a brief example of projection-aware typing:
+  - Attributes as const tuples (K) narrow item shapes.
+  - Note that sort keys and uniqueProperty should be included in K or automatically included by adapters.